Bardent/Weapon-System-Tutorial-Series-Unity/README.md

 # Early Access
 Early access to the completed prototype of the project is available to all [Patreon](https://www.patreon.com/Bardent "Bardent Patreon Page") tiers.

+# Discord
+If you have any questions, feel free to join our [Discord](Discord Server: https://discord.gg/uHQrf7K "Bardent Discord Server") community!